BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/tools/_index.md

 ---
-title: 'bmf tools'
+title: 'BMF Tools'
-linkTitle: 'bmf_tools'
+linkTitle: 'BMF_Tools'
 weight: 6
 ---

-## Module Manager tool
+## Module Manager

 `module_manager` is a tool for managing modules, providing the following capabilities:
 1. Module list: You can get the list of locally installed modules through `module_manager list`, including built-in modules and modules developed by yourself;